sqlxpert/lights-off-aws/README.md

 (AWS Backup &rarr; My account &rarr; Dashboard &rarr; On-demand backup).

 <details>
-  <summary>If you use AWS Backup in many regions and/or AWS accounts...</summary>
+  <summary>If you work in many regions and/or AWS accounts...</summary>

 Because you want to use the `sched-backup` tag in a complex AWS environment, you must address the following AWS Backup requirements: